Taiwan’s trade deal application sets up showdown with China

-Taiwan’s request to join the Asia-Pacific region’s biggest working trade deal, coming just days after China’s submitted its own bid, presents the member nations with a difficult choice — admit one, both or neither?
+Taiwan’s request to join the Asia-Pacific region's biggest working trade deal, coming just days after China submitted its own bid, presents the member nations with a difficult choice: admit one, both or neither?

 Officials in Taipei are aware of the challenge they face.